Spacetime dynamics of spinning particles - exact electromagnetic analogies: Conclusion

 \section{Conclusion}

 In this work we studied the dynamics of spinning test particles in general relativity, in the framework of \emph{exact} gravito-electromagnetic analogies.
-A detailed summary of the main results and realizations is given in Sec.~\ref{sec:Introduction}, so we conclude with some additional remarks.
+A detailed summary of the main results and realizations is given in Sec.~\ref{sec:Introduction}; herein we conclude with some additional remarks.

-Both the equations of motion --- force and spin evolution --- of a spinning particle in a gravitational field are related to their electromagnetic counterparts by \emph{exact} analogies, valid for generic fields.
-And expanding the force equation explicitly as an equation for the center of mass acceleration, another exact analogy emerges, for the {}``hidden momentum''.
-The first one (the analogy based on tidal tensors for the force) was introduced by one of the authors in \cite{CHPRD}; the second one (the analogy based on the 1+3 inertial fields for the spin equation) is also still relatively little known (to this degree of generality can be found only in \cite{The many faces,GEM User Manual}, to the authors' knowledge); the hidden momentum analogy, Eq.~(\ref{eq:Pvec}), is presented here, in its exact form \footnote{In an approximate form it was previously obtained in \cite{Wald et al 2010} using the spin condition $S^{\alpha\beta}P_{\beta}=0$; see Appendix \ref{sub:Dixon 1+3}.
-Note also that the formal similarity of the hidden momentum term $\vec{S}\times\vec{a}$ with the electromagnetic field momentum $-\vec{\mu}\times\vec{E}$ of Eq.~(\ref{eq:Pcross}) (opposite to the hidden momentum of electromagnetic origin) was already noticed in \cite{Natario}. }, for the first time.
-They are all herein extracted from the rigorous equations of motion for pole-dipole particles (e.g. \cite{MathissonNeueMechanik,Papapetrou I,Pirani 1956,Dixon1964,Dixon1967,Dixon1974III,Wald et al,EulerTop,Wald et al 2010}), from which they emerge \emph{if} the Mathisson-Pirani spin condition is employed.
+Both equations of motion --- force and spin evolution --- of a spinning particle in a gravitational field are related to their electromagnetic counterparts by \emph{exact} analogies, valid for generic fields.
+Moreover, a third analogy arises, for the so-called ``hidden momentum'', first obtained in \cite{Wald et al 2010} as an approximate result, and introduced herein in its exact form.
+All these analogies are shown to emerge from the rigorous equations of motion for pole-dipole particles if the Mathisson-Pirani spin condition is employed.

-These analogies are useful essentially for two reasons: practical purposes, as they provide a familiar formalism to treat exactly otherwise complicated gravitational problems; and theoretical purposes, as they provide suitable tools for a transparent comparison of the gravitational and electromagnetic interactions (this is especially the case of the tidal tensor analogy, which based on physical forces, common to both theories).
-It is the main point of this work that there is a lot to be learned (about \emph{both} of them) from a comparative study of the gravitational and electromagnetic interactions.

-The first remark we want to make, is that it is important to realize that the existence of these \emph{exact} analogies does \emph{not} mean that the interactions are similar.
-The GEM analogies are best known in the context of linearized theory, e.g. \cite{Gravitation and Inertia,Tucker Clark,Wald,Ruggiero:2002hz}; not that well known are the exact ones, as explained above.
-These however have a different status from the analogies drawn in the linearized theory, in the sense that the latter, in order to hold, require a degree of similarity between the interactions to which the exact ones mentioned above are not bound.
-These are \emph{functional} analogies: